Description

 Tried: Use strings on the log file to find the flag directly without extracting the base64 block first.

-strings will print every printable sequence in the file, including fragments of the base64 blob split across many lines, but the flag is encoded inside binary image data - not stored as a plaintext string.
-The flag only becomes readable after the base64 is decoded back to an image, so strings produces no flag-shaped output.
+strings prints every printable sequence in the file, base64 fragments included, but the flag lives inside binary image data rather than as plaintext.
+It only becomes readable once the base64 is decoded back to an image, so strings turns up nothing flag-shaped.

 Tried: Use grep with a shorter minimum length like 20 characters instead of 100 to capture the base64 block.

-A 20-character minimum matches dozens of short tokens, field names, and log timestamps that happen to use alphanumeric characters, producing a multi-line output that cannot be decoded as a single valid base64 blob.
-The 100-character threshold ensures only the full encoded payload is selected, which is orders of magnitude longer than any normal log field.
+A 20-character minimum matches dozens of short tokens, field names, and timestamps that happen to be alphanumeric, giving multi-line output that will not decode as one valid base64 blob.
+A 100-character threshold picks out only the full payload, which is far longer than any normal log field.

 Learn more